RRua/rrua.github.io/_pages/about.md

 redirect_from:
   - /about/
   - /about.html

 ---

+Welcome to my personal page.
+My name is Rui Rua and I'm currently a PhD student in the University of Minho, in the context of the MAP-I joint programme.
 I characterize myself as an inventive, innovative and hardworking person, with a strong spirit of initiative.
-I’m a builder and a doer.
+I’m a builder and a do'er.
 I’m always motivated to build proofs-of-concept applications and deeply explore new trends and technologies.
 As a researcher, I’m mostly focused on developing and improving existing software development techniques and producing knowledge aiming to optimize software products and respective source code.

 ## Latest news